ethereum/EIPs/EIPS/eip-1.md

 There are three types of EIP:

-- A **Standard Track EIP** describes any change that affects most or all Ethereum implementations, such as a change to the network protocol, a change in block or transaction validity rules, proposed application standards/conventions, or any change or addition that affects the interoperability of applications using Ethereum.
+- A **Standards Track EIP** describes any change that affects most or all Ethereum implementations, such as a change to the network protocol, a change in block or transaction validity rules, proposed application standards/conventions, or any change or addition that affects the interoperability of applications using Ethereum.
 Furthermore Standard EIPs can be broken down into the following categories.
 Standards Track EIPs consist of three parts, a design document, implementation, and finally if warranted an update to the [formal specification].
   - **Core** - improvements requiring a consensus fork (e.g. [EIP-5], [EIP-101]), as well as changes that are not necessarily consensus critical but may be relevant to [“core dev” discussions](https://github.com/ethereum/pm) (for example, [EIP-90], and the miner/node strategy changes 2, 3, and 4 of [EIP-86]).
   - **Networking** - includes improvements around [devp2p] ([EIP-8]) and [Light Ethereum Subprotocol], as well as proposed improvements to network protocol specifications of [whisper] and [swarm].
   - **Interface** - includes improvements around client [API/RPC] specifications and standards, and also certain language-level standards like method names ([EIP-6]) and [contract ABIs].
 The label “interface” aligns with the [interfaces repo] and discussion should primarily occur in that repository before an EIP is submitted to the EIPs repository.